 Continued after video:

 Patients with co-occurring disorders deal with substance abuse problems and some level of anxiety disorder.
-Dual diagnosis rehab involves the simultaneous treatment of substance abuse problems and mental anxiety disorders like depression, bipolar and neurodevelopmental disorders, and PTSD.
+Dual diagnosis rehabilitation involves the simultaneous treatment of substance abuse problems and mental anxiety disorders like depression, bipolar and neurodevelopmental disorders, and PTSD.

 The professional staff at Soul Surgery understands the differences between pre-existing mental health issues and substance-induced mental health issues.
 We will make an accurate diagnosis and treatment plan that fits an individual’s needs.
-The best chance the patient has to achieve and maintain sobriety while living an anxiety-free, healthy, and fulfilling life is through a comprehensive dual diagnosis rehab treatment for co-occurring conditions.
+The best chance the patient has to achieve and maintain sobriety while living an anxiety-free, healthy, and fulfilling life is through a comprehensive dual diagnosis rehabilitation treatment for co-occurring conditions.

-Millions of adults in the United States have co-occurring disorders in need of dual diagnosis rehab.
+Millions of adults in the United States have co-occurring disorders in need of dual diagnosis rehabilitation.
 This is according to a survey conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 About 17% of those surveyed are in need of treatment for co-occurring disorders – meaning about 8 million Americans are dealing with both addiction and anxiety.

 At Soul Surgery, our team of physicians and other healthcare professionals understand the inherent cause and effect relationship between the co-occurring disorders of addiction and anxiety.
 We offer customized approaches to put patients in the best positions to make a full recovery from addiction and anxiety.